Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: I. Introduction

 In recent years, researchers have achieved remarkable success in creating extremely small cavities, approaching the nanoscale \cite{nanocavisong,epstein2020far,bylinkin2021real}.
 These advancements have paved the way for exploring the realm of strong light-matter coupling across various setups.
-Comparing to the Floquet method (i.e., engineering material properties with electromagnetic radiations), using cavity quantum fluctuations for material property engineering has obvious advantages \cite{schlawin2022cavity,hubener2021engineering,bloch2022strongly,PhysRevApplied.18.044011,schafer2018ab,bacciconi2023first,mercurio2023photon}: i) Within the cavity, the interactions between light and matter surpass the limitations imposed by classical light-matter interaction bounded by the fine structure constant.
-As a result, the properties of materials can be deeply tailored in cavities. ii) Engineering materials and molecules within vacuum cavities is superior to the Floquet method where external electromagnetic radiation heat up the system and destroy quantum effects. iii) Cavity quantum fluctuations allow for the engineering of material properties in an equilibrium manner, in sharp contrast to the Floquet method that drives the system out of equilibrium, resulting in transient and complex physical properties.
-Over the past several years, researchers have presented pioneering proposals, with some already realized, to utilize cavity quantum fluctuations for engineering material conductivity \cite{rokaj2022free,moddel2021casimir}, inducing anomalous superconductivity \cite{sentef2018cavity,schlawin2019cavity,curtis2019cavity,thomas2019exploring}, changing band structure \cite{PhysRevB.104.155307,appugliese2022breakdown,rokaj2023topological}, and even modulating chemical reactivity \cite{PhysRevLett.116.238301,flick2017atoms,galego2017many,galego2019cavity,schafer2019modification,altman2021quantum,PhysRevB.103.165412}.
-These advancements exemplify the profound potential of cavity quantum fluctuations in tailoring material properties.
+Comparing to the Floquet method (i.e., engineering material properties with electromagnetic radiations), using cavity quantum fluctuations for material property engineering has obvious advantages \cite{jiang2023engineering,schlawin2022cavity,hubener2021engineering,bloch2022strongly,PhysRevApplied.18.044011,schafer2018ab,bacciconi2023first,rokaj2023cavity,mercurio2023photon}: i) Within the cavity, the interactions between light and matter surpass the limitations imposed by classical light-matter interaction bounded by the fine structure constant.
+As a result, the properties of materials can be deeply tailored in cavities { \cite{paravicini2019magneto}}. ii) Engineering materials and molecules within vacuum cavities is superior to the { Floquet engineering} where external electromagnetic radiation heat up the system and destroy quantum effects { \cite{jarc2023cavity}}. iii) Cavity quantum fluctuations allow for the engineering of material properties in an equilibrium manner, in contrast to the { Floquet engineering} that drives the system out of equilibrium, resulting in transient and complex physical properties {\cite{appugliese2022breakdown}}.